Museum Management

 +49 (0) 69 212 38805

-A vibrant, open and globally networked museum, where visitors can experience the diversity of Jewish culture and its history is how Prof. Dr. Mirjam Wenzel sees the museum.
+A vibrant, open, and globally networked museum, where visitors can experience the diversity of Jewish culture and its history is how Prof. Dr. Mirjam Wenzel sees the museum.
 Her objective, moreover, is to inspire her team and the public to embrace this vision with her.
-Since 2016, she has been at the helm and shaping the future of the oldest Jewish Museum in the Federal Republic of Germany.
+Since 2016, she has been at the helm, and shaping the future of the oldest Jewish Museum in the Federal Republic of Germany.
+In recognition of this work, she was awarded the Hessischer Kulturpreis in 2024.

-Mirjam Wenzel obtained a PhD in general and comparative literature, political science and theater studies after studying in Berlin and Tel Aviv; she also worked as a research associate at the University of Munich.
-From 2007 to 2015, she was in charge of provision of information on Jewish history and culture in digital and print media at the Jewish Museum Berlin.
+Mirjam Wenzel obtained a PhD in General and Comparative Literature, Political Science, and Theater Studies after studying in Berlin and Tel Aviv; she also worked as a research associate at the University of Munich.
+From 2007 to 2015, she was in charge of the provision of information on Jewish history and culture in digital and print media at the Jewish Museum Berlin.
+Press photos, CV and list of publications

-Mirjam Wenzel obtained a PhD in general and comparative literature, political science and theater studies after studying in Berlin and Tel Aviv; she also worked as a research associate at the University of Munich.
-From 2007 to 2015, she was in charge of provision of information on Jewish history and culture in digital and print media at the Jewish Museum Berlin.
+Mirjam Wenzel obtained a PhD in General and Comparative Literature, Political Science, and Theater Studies after studying in Berlin and Tel Aviv; she also worked as a research associate at the University of Munich.
+From 2007 to 2015, she was in charge of the provision of information on Jewish history and culture in digital and print media at the Jewish Museum Berlin.
+Press photos, CV and list of publications

 eva.atlan@stadt-frankfurt.de